 • Supply files that are optimized for screen use (e.g., GIF, BMP, PICT, WPG); these typically have a low number of pixels and limited set of colors;

 • Supply files that are too low in resolution;

 • Submit graphics that are disproportionately large for the content.

-Please make sure that artwork files are in an acceptable format (TIFF, EPS or MS Office files) and with the correct resolution.
-If, together with your accepted article, you submit usable colour figures then Elsevier will ensure, at no additional charge, that these figures will appear in colour on the Web (e.g., ScienceDirect and other sites) regardless of whether or not these illustrations are reproduced in colour in the printed version.
-For colour reproduction in print, you will receive information regarding the costs from Elsevier after receipt of your accepted article.
-Please indicate your preference for colour in print or on the Web only.
-For further information on the preparation of electronic artwork, please see http://www.elsevier.com/artworkinstructions.
+Please make sure that artwork files are in an acceptable format (TIFF (or JPEG), EPS (or PDF), or MS Office files) and with the correct resolution.
+If, together with your accepted article, you submit usable color figures then Elsevier will ensure, at no additional charge, that these figures will appear in color online (e.g., ScienceDirect and other sites) regardless of whether or not these illustrations are reproduced in color in the printed version.
+For color reproduction in print, you will receive information regarding the costs from Elsevier after receipt of your accepted article.
+Please indicate your preference for color: in print or online only.
+Further information on the preparation of electronic artwork.